-Plots were clustered into $600 \times 600 \text{ m}$ 'blocks' (n = 23) for which landscape composition data was collected.
-Each block contained two or three plots with centroids 200-400 m apart (Fig. 2a).
+Plots were clustered into 600×600 m 'blocks' (n = 23) for which landscape composition data were collected.
+Each block contained two or three plots with centroids 200-400 m apart (Figure 2a).
 Agroforests and monocultures were represented in each block wherever possible, but five blocks contained only agroforests.
-Blocks were clumped within five 'districts' (not administrative districts, up to 127 km apart, Fig. S2), with plots <9.00 km apart within a district (Fig. 2b).
+Blocks were clumped within five 'districts' (not administrative districts, up to 127 km apart, Figure S2), with plots <9.00 km apart within a district (Figure 2b).

-Biodiversity data
+2.3 | Biodiversity data